dharvison/board-game-finder/README.md

 ### Frontend

 1. In the frontend directory run `npm -i`
-2. Start the backend via `npm start`
+2. Start the frontend via `npm start`

 This will start the the web server.
 The default port is `3000`.
 Navigating to `localhost:3000` should display the home page.